XKNX/XKNX.github.io/index.md

 XKNX depends on Python >= 3.5.
 (All prior versions of Python < 3.5 have a bug in their multicast implementation.)

+You can install XKNX as Python package via pip3:

 ```bash
 sudo pip3 install xknx
 ```